abdilra7eem/yata-frontend/README.md

 This is still a work in progress.
 It still needs some features, optimization and UX/UI tweaks.

 ### It can:
+	- communicate with the yata-backend
 	- fetch the todo list from the server
 	- create and edit todos
-	- communicate with the yata-backend
+	- delete todo item

 ### Known issues:
-	- Delete function still not implemented
-	- the newTodo input box doesn't clear on submit
-	- no clear visual clues about success and failure
+- no **clear** visual clues about success and failure *(UX issue)*.
 - If data is edited elsewhere (e.g.: with postman), the page needs to be refreshed to see changes.
+- Still doesn't support non-latin languages.
+- For some reason, setstate does not rerender.
+Changig the state should rerender the page.
+This **seems** as a bug in React *(not confirmed)*, and it causes some problems:
+	- For example: setTodos(newTodos) in todoEdit and todoDelete functions didn't refresh the todo-list, and kept showing an outdated one.
+The spread operator was used as a workaround, and it worked.
+	- However, The setEditable function still doesn't force refresh, which causes the newTodo text box to show outdated information.
+Example: You write a new todo with text "My new todo".
+After submitting, the 'editable' state is cleared, but the box still shows "My new todo".
+Hit 'enter' again, and you'll get an empty text todo item.
+A workaround is to check if the todo is empty before submitting.
 - The code is messy.
 It needs to be cleaned up.
 - Still needs inline documentation
 - Some performance issues
+- UI still need work

 Handling CORS, managing state and inline todo editing were quite tricky to implement, especially that React nullifies DOM element when they are passed to functions.
+A workaround was to pass both `event` and `event.target` to the handler function.

 -------